Goodwood Festival of Speed: Hillclimb

 The event is classified as a hillclimb and visitors are accorded close access to that part of the track.
 The 1890 m, 9-turn track climbs 92.7 m, an average gradient of 4.9%.
 Its record time was set in 2022 by Max Chilton in an electric McMurtry Spéirling at 39.081 seconds.
 The record was held for 20 years by a Formula 1 (F1) car, set at 41.6 seconds by Nick Heidfeld in 1999 in a McLaren MP4/13 – the then-reigning F1 World Constructors' Champion car.
 While F1 cars ran until 2023, they did not break the 1999 record.
 For safety reasons F1 cars can no longer use tyre warmers or do official timed runs so instead perform demonstrations.
 The record time (but not the record) was already lowered in 2019 to 39.90 seconds in practice by the Volkswagen ID.R prototype electric race car, driven by Romain Dumas.

+The Alpine Alpenglow Hy6 hydrogen car was refuelled by Fuel Cell Systems at the Goodwood Festival of Speed 2025, marking a significant moment in the demonstration of hydrogen-powered vehicles in motorsport.